gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## branch 15-game-calculator
+## branch 16-payout-calculator

-GameCalculator component to calculate the game numbers (e.g. buy-in amount, toc amount, prize pot, ...).
+PayoutCalculator component to calculate the payouts.
 Completely done using TDD.